Mattlister/envirosea/README.md

 and most poweful work I've produced.
 Django as a framework has opened my eyes in regards to what else I can achieve and I shall be using it for many projects going forward.

-### Database Design:
+* Wireframes are always a good base to start your project.
+Putting them together starts the project in your mind on how you can layout the frontend design of the site for multiple devices.
+These are some early conecpt drawings I started with before moving onto the layout of the pages with wireframes design.

-* Development of the Envirsoea was developed using sqlite3 that is installed as part of the Django Framework.
+* I also used a Kanban board to work out an early version of features and necessties in the site.
+Which then grew to this Flow Chart.

-* The database used is a Postgres SQL database which is hosted and provided by Heroku.
-Both products used allowed me to publish my data using these and also the Allauth secure software.
+And then became an even bigger project but these steps started me off on the path to developing the project and design of the site.

 ### Deployment